AI assistant — not human

 Run quarterly permission reports using SharePoint admin center and Microsoft Purview.
 Identify users with access to sites they no longer need, external guests with expired business justification, and orphaned permissions from departed employees.
 Automate revocation of stale guest access after 90 days of inactivity.

-External sharing is essential for collaboration with clients, vendors, and partners — but uncontrolled sharing is the fastest path to a data breach.
-The goal is not to block external sharing but to make it safe, auditable, and aligned with content sensitivity.
+External sharing is essential for collaborating with clients, vendors, and partners.
+However, uncontrolled sharing can lead to data breaches.
+Our goal is not to eliminate external sharing but to make sure it is safe, auditable, and aligns with content sensitivity.

 Marketing materials, published content, public-facing documents.
 Allow anonymous sharing links with 30-day expiration.
 No approval required.